S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 How long does an interim manager assignment last?

-At Delville Management, the average duration of an of an interim manager's assignment is 9 months, but can vary from 3 to 18 months depending on the
+At Delville Management, the average duration of an of an interim manager's assignment is 9 months, but can vary from 3 to 18 months depending on:

 • specific customer requirements,